derykmakgill/derykmakgill3/privacy.md

 - Use a VPN such as [ProtonVPN.](/)
 - Pay for products in Bitcoin.
 - Search for site content with [DuckDuckGo](/) search engine.
+- Don't email me or post anything on this site, under your name or another name, that you woudn't feel comfortable having tied to your real identity.

 Privacy is all our responsibility, not just the site owner's!